sjyko/sjyko.github.io/tutorial.md

   An object tag is written as a point, followed by a low seperator, followed by the object particle `sy`, another optional low seperator, and then an object or a point.
 The object should be terminated with a middle seperator so that you can have tags applied to the parent object after the object tag.
 * Enumerated tags.
-These are like object tags, but instead of allowing any object, they specify a choice between several objects.
+They use the particle `ky`.
+These are like object tags,, but instead of allowing any object, they specify a choice between several objects.
 This may not seem useful at first, but when you get into asking questions (see below), its purpose becomes evident.
 An enumerated tag is written as a point, followed by an optional low seperator, and then any number (at least 1) of points seperated by low seperators.
 Then, there should be a low seperator, the enumeration particle ky, another optional low seperator, and the value.
 The value can be any of the given sub-points.